codingchili/programmer-roadmap/README.md

 - zapperfly-asm: clustered build system for java, focuses on ease of setup.
 - textchannel-cryptolizard: sms brokering service that builds on crypto-hexchange.
 - flic-desktop: a side project, connecting flic to Delphi desktop apps.
 - cluster-tunes: multi-room audio with Android/desktop support.
-(Airfoil competitor.)
+Not likely as Airfoil finally provided an update!

 All projects needs to provide a value of some sort, skills development, monetary gains, reputation etc.
 All projects must include a well written readme and a youtube demo.